Special study programs & Study accommodations

 - Deadline for submitting supporting documents to SUAPS: Thursday, December 4, 2025

-The activities eligible for the scheme are exhaustively listed in Article L. 611-9 of the Education Code with regard to the validation of skills, and in Article L. 611-11 with regard to adjustments to the organization and conduct of studies and examinations.
+The activities eligible for this program are exhaustively listed, on the one hand, in Article L. 611-9 of the Education Code with regard to the validation of skills, and, on the other hand, in Article L. 611-11 with regard to accommodations in the organization and conduct of studies and examinations.

-In order to validate the skills, knowledge, and abilities acquired through their activities, students must submit a request that must be justified and accompanied, in addition to the necessary supporting documents, by a document in which the student specifies and describes their activity (responsibilities, tasks assigned, skills acquired, etc.).
-The same activities can only be validated once per academic cycle.
+To have their skills, knowledge, and abilities acquired through their activities recognized, students must submit a request that is properly justified and accompanied not only by the necessary supporting documents but also by a document in which the student specifies and describes their activities (responsibilities, assigned tasks, skills acquired, etc.).
+The same activities may be recognized only once per academic cycle.

-For any adjustments to the organization and conduct of studies, the student concerned must submit a request to the registrar's office, accompanied by supporting documents specific to their situation, before:
+To request any adjustments to the structure and schedule of their studies, the student in question must submit an application to the Registrar’s Office, along with supporting documentation specific to their situation, by:

-> September 12, 2025, for an arrangement covering the first semester or the entire academic year;
+> September 12, 2025, for a program spanning the first semester or the entire academic year;

-Adjustments only concern measures that are strictly necessary to reconcile studies and commitments.
+These adjustments are limited to measures strictly necessary to balance academic studies and extracurricular commitments.

 ►Students with disabilities

-Need accommodations for studies and/or exams and competitive examinations?
+Do you need accommodations for your studies and/or exams and entrance exams?

 - On the registration form, fill in the section entitled "declare a disability."

-- Once you have registered/re-registered administratively, go to your digital workspace, under the "Handy" tab, to submit your request: online form
+- As soon as you complete your registration or re-registration, go to your digital workspace and click on the "Handy" tab to submit your request: online form

 WARNING

-All requests for exam and/or study accommodations must be made each academic year before November 30 via the Handy app.
+All requests for accommodations for exams and/or coursework must be submitted by November 30 of each academic year via the Handy app.

-Those who have not yet submitted an application may still do so for thesecond semester before March1 of the current year.
+Those who have not yet submitted an application may still do so for thesecond semester by March1 of the current year.

-Handiversité is a permanent structure dedicated to welcoming and supporting students and staff with disabilities.
+Handiversité is a permanent office dedicated to welcoming and supporting students and staff with disabilities.

-This structure is present within each component of the University of Montpellier through disability liaison officers.
+This office is represented within each department of the University of Montpellier through disability liaisons.

 ► Contacts within the Faculty of Law and Political Science